 For the remaining 10 years of his professional career, Fuller suited up for several USL teams including Orlando City SC (2011-13), the Charleston Battery (2006-10), the Rochester Rhinos (2003-05) and Vancouver Whitecaps FC (2005).
 Notable highlights of Fuller’s playing career include helping Orlando win the inaugural USL Championship title and USL Championship Players’ Shield in 2011, guiding Orlando to a second USL Championship crown in 2013, and helping Charleston to the 2008 Lamar Hunt U.S. Open Cup Final.

-Fuller now resides in Knoxville with wife Susannah Fuller.
+Fuller resides in Knoxville with wife, Susannah.